rcurty/dataliteracy-py-eco/_episodes/07-visualization-ggplot-python.md

 >
 > Although we are using data that is under a CC-BY license, there still may be some ethical issues to consider before its use:
 > + Did the participants agree to have their data published?
-> ++ Even so, is it possible for people to be identified through the data in the way you are using it?
+>    + Even so, is it possible for people to be identified through the data in the way you are using it?
 > + What uses did the participants agree to for their data?
-> ++ Even though the data is itself released under a CC-BY license, is the use of SAFI data for Carpentry permissible under the original agreement?
+>    + Even though the data is itself released under a CC-BY license, is the use of SAFI data for Carpentry permissible under the original agreement?
-> ++ Is the use and reuse of this data in any setting beyond the scope or conception of the participants?
+>    + Is the use and reuse of this data in any setting beyond the scope or conception of the participants?
-> ++ Is it ethical to use this data if so?
+>    + Is it ethical to use this data if so?
 {: .datamoment}

+ > ## Data Moment
+>
+> ***Licensing***
+>
+> In any data project, it is critical to understand the licenses that govern the use and reuse of the data.
+See here for a primer on what software and data licenses are and how they can impact your use of data.
+> This module uses the following data:
+> Title: SAFI Survey Results Project
+> License: CC-BY
+> About: The SAFI Project is a research project looking at farming and irrigation methods used by farmers in Tanzania and Mozambique.
+This dataset is composed of survey data relating to households and agriculture in Tanzania and Mozambique.
+The survey form was created using the ODK (Open Data Kit) software via an Excel spreadsheet.
+This is used to create a form which can be downloaded and displayed (and completed) on an Android smartphone.
+The results are then sent back to a central server.
+The server can be used to produce the collected data in both JSON and CSV formats.
+{: .datamoment}

+-----------REMOVE

 ## Plotting time series data